-- Quality of the proposal - Cost of the proposal along with any additional cost BED would incur. - Risks associated with the proposal - Qualifications and experience of company/personnel - The ability to meet the requirements of the RFP - Prior performance of the proposer on projects of similar scope and size - Compliance with the terms, conditions, and other provisions of the RFP
+- Quality of the proposal - Cost of the proposal along with any additional cost BED would incur. - Risks associated with the proposal - Qualifications and experience of company/personnel - The ability to meet some (or all) of the requirements of the RFP - Prior performance of the proposer on projects of similar scope and size - Compliance with the terms, conditions, and other provisions of the RFP - Timing of commencement of energy deliveries relative to need.